learnwithshin/python_intro/SETUP.md

 #### I can't import pandas in my Vistual Studio Code.
 What should I do?

-This might happen if you are using Mac becasue Mac already has python built in.
+This could happen if you are using Mac becasue Mac already has python built in.
 We need to make sure that we are using the python interpreter from the Anaconda.

-Go to `View` -> `Command Palatte`
+Go to `View` -> `Command Palette`

 ![Screen Shot3](images/command_palatte.png)